Links on Android Authority may earn us a commission. Learn more.

 “Higher-level” layers are used by app developers.
 Native Libraries enable developers to build content with commonly supported low-level libraries like OpenGL ES, Webkit, and more.
 Above that, Android Frameworks provides app developers with hook-ins for common OS functions that we all use every day.
 These range from location data, pushing notifications, and making phone calls.
 The Android Runtime is the middle man, converting app code into native instructions for the underlying hardware.

-Combined all together, the Android Open Source Project stack (pictured above) is a complete solution for Android hardware and software developers.
+Combined, the Android Open Source Project stack (pictured above) is a complete solution for Android hardware and software developers.

 The AOSP isn’t just an ever-growing codebase though.
 Google also provides design and development tools as part of the project, ranging from compatibility documentation to best security practices and app design principles.
 Google also hosts a selection of test suites to help developers ensure their devices implement APIs and features correctly.